liborty/medians/README.md

 }
 ```

-### `median`

-this method iteratively partitions f64 data around a pivot.
-The core of this and most of the following algorithms is fast (in place) partitioning function, combined with a simple pivot selection strategy (median of a sample of three).
-Our partitioning strategy is particularly fast  on data with repeated values.

-This is our fastest algorithm.
-It has linear complexity and performs very well.

 ## Trait Median

 Is the general version of `Medianf64`.
 Most methods take an extra argument, a quantification closure, which evaluates T to f64.